Arfs6/arfs6/README.md

 ## Tour
 All directories are supposed to have a readme.
 If one doesn't have, pls [tell me](https://github.com/arfs6/arfs6/issues).
 - [Configs](./configs): My configs directory.
+## Projects
+- [Comodoro](https://github.com/arfs6/comodoro): A cross platform GUI and CLI pomodoro app.
+I have stopped maintaining it.
 ## Links
 Website: https://arfs6.me or https://arfs6.github.io
 mail: arfs6.mail@gmail.com